DNA abasic sites

 RNA abasic sites and “unstable” DNA abasic II sites

 The Abasic II modification contains a hydroxyl group at the 1' position (Figure 1C).
-The hydroxyl makes this DNA modification more reactive than the dSpacer.
+The hydroxyl makes this DNA modification more reactive than the dSpacer .
 We provide oligos with the Abasic II modification in the protected form; therefore, such modified oligos require a deprotection step before use.
-A deprotection protocol is provided by Glen Research here, beginning at the Abasic Formation section.
+A deprotection protocol is provided by Glen Research here, on the second page of their published technical bulletin.

-To order oligos containing rSpacer (RNA abasic) or abasic II modifications, email us at email@example.com with your name, organization, and sequence designs.
-Oligos containing RNA abasic sites or abasic II sites can be ordered with HPLC purification.
-They can also be ordered with standard desalt, providing other modifications in the sequence do not require HPLC.
+To order oligos containing rSpacer (RNA abasic) or abasic II modifications, contact us with your name, organization, and sequence designs.
+Oligos containing RNA abasic sites, or abasic II sites, can be ordered with HPLC purification.
+Alternatively, they can be ordered with standard desalt, providing other modifications in the sequence do not require HPLC.